 Life is stressful under normal conditions: Work.
 Marriage.
 Kids.
-Add to that the tension that came with COVID-19, and most of us find ourselves longing for ways to reduce stress.
+Things are far from normal now after the COVID-19 pandemic.
+With the addition of post COVID-19 difficulties, most of us find ourselves longing for ways to reduce stress.
 As we battle Zoom fatigue and manage children who feel stuck in the house, it’s sometimes a struggle to preempt zombie-status before finishing our kid’s bedtime routines.

 We need refreshment — physical, mental, spiritual and emotional.
 We need to pause and check in with ourselves and our spouse to make sure we take time to restore and replenish our whole being.